Mixing times for the open ASEP at the triple point: Moderate deviations for the current of the open ASEP

 \section{Moderate deviations for the current of the open ASEP}

-In this section, we establish moderate deviation estimates for the current $(\Jo_t)_{t \geq 0}$ of the open ASEP.
-Our goal is to compare the current of the ASEP on the integers and the open ASEP.
-To simplify notation, we establish the current estimates only for $\rho=\rho_N$ with either with some $n \in \lbr \frac{1}{2}\log(N) \rbr$ or $\rho_N=\frac{1}{2}$.
-Intuitively, under assumption \eqref{eq:DensityCondition}, the fluctuations of a second class particle in the ASEP on $\Z$, initially placed at the origin in a Bernoulli-$\rho_N$-product measure, are until time $T=2^{n}N(1-q)^{-1}$ of order at most $N$.
-This suggests that under the basic coupling, the ASEP on $\Z$ should differ from the open ASEP until time $T$ in at most order $N$ many sites, and hence their currents at order at most $\sqrt{N}$.
-This intuition will be formalized in Propositions~\ref{pro:CurrentZtoN} and~\ref{pro:CurrentNtoO}, respectively.
+In this section, we establish moderate deviation estimates for the current $(\Jo^N_t)_{t \geq 0}$ of the open ASEP.
+Our goal is to compare the current of the ASEP on $\Z$ {to the current of the open ASEP on a segment of length $N$.
+Both ASEPs are started from Bernoulli-$\rho$-product measures (on $\{0,1\}^{\Z}$ and on $\{0,1\}^N$, respectively), and we evaluate the currents at some time $T>0$.
+We consider two different regimes of the densities $\rho$ and times $T$: \begin{itemize} \item[(a)] For fixed $\mathfrak{a}\in (0,\frac{1}{2})$, let $\rho \in \left[\frac{1}{2}+N^{-1/2},1-\mathfrak{a}\right]$ and $T=(1-q)^{-1}(1-2\rho)^{-1}N$. \item[(b)] Let $\rho=\frac{1}{2}$ and $T=(1-q)^{-1}N^{3/2}$. \end{itemize} Under both assumptions, the fluctuations of a second class particle in the ASEP on $\Z$, initially placed at the origin in a Bernoulli-$\rho$-product measure, are at time $T$ of order at most $N$.} This suggests that under the basic coupling and a common initial distribution, the ASEP on $\Z$ should differ from the open ASEP until time $T$ in at most order $N$ many sites, and hence their currents at order at most $\sqrt{N}$.
+We formalize this intuition in Propositions~\ref{pro:CurrentZtoN} and~\ref{pro:CurrentNtoO}.